Software-Engineering-Group-UP/RSE-UP/chapters/git_advanced.md

  * [new branch]      adding-email -> adding-email
 ```

-When Sami goes to their GitHub repository in the browser, GitHub notices that they have just pushed a new branch and asks them if they want to create a pull request ([Figure](git-advanced-after-sami-pushes)).
+When Sami goes to their GitHub repository in the browser, GitHub notices that they have just pushed a new branch and asks them if they want to create a pull request ([Figure: after push](git-advanced-after-sami-pushes)).

 ```{figure} ../figures/git-advanced/after-sami-pushes.png
 :name: git-advanced-after-sami-pushes